ooker777/docs-1/docs/Github Publisher/Settings/Github.md

 - `smartKey` : Aka the `name` of the repository.
 It will be used to identify the repository in the [[Per files settings]], and in the commands palettes.
 - `shareKey` : Allow you to separate the files shared for each repository.
 Note that if a secondary key is present with the main key, the main repository will be used.
 - `shortcuts` : Allow you to create a shortcut for each repository.
 The commands will be directly available in the commands palettes.
 Otherwise, you need to use the `Run command for a repository` command, and choose the repository you want to use.
+- You can also set a copy-links path.